 There was also a last-minute guest speaker at this church, Bianca Olthoff.
 She passionately spoke of Jesus and how because of Him, because of His death on the cross, our lives are forever changed.
 “It is finished,” Jesus said.
 Our battles are won because of Him.
 Then, Bianca suddenly stopped talking.
 She looked confused and said, “Does someone here have lyme disease?”
 I froze and turned to my friend.
 Bianca said, “If you have lyme disease, can you please stand up?”
 My friend pushed me up to standing.
 I was the only person standing in a room of a thousand sitting.
 Bianca looked directly at me in the crowd and said, “God is telling me that He is going to heal you!”
 She encouraged everyone around me to put their hands on me and pray for me.
 I was so overwhelmed and started sobbing.
 I had heard of these things happening, but I didn’t think it would happen to me!
 God used someone I didn’t know to speak directly to me!
 It was a miracle!

 Within the next couple of years, I was driving on my own, I got a job, I was exercising, I was healthy!
-I also got a boyfriend and we got engaged this past summer!

 I am not experiencing any symptoms from Chronic Lyme Disease anymore, and after ten years, I am completely healed.